CLUBS & ORGANIZATIONS

 *Public Transportation is only eligible as a means of common transportation in major metropolitan cities.

-Please note gratuity (tips) and personal care products are not eligible for SORF funding.
+Please note personal care products and gratuity (tips) over 20% are not eligible for SORF funding.

 While student organizations are eligible to request SORF funding for equipment procurement, it is important to note that that SORF funds are rarely allocated for this purpose.
 Equipment requests must be a one-time purchase that is mission-critical to the organization?s operations.